PI: Joel Kingsolver

 Lorrie is originally from Vancouver, British Columbia, but spent most of her formative years in Acton, Massachusetts.
 She graduated from Wellesley College with a BA in Biology and minor in Environmental Studies, studying nutritional signaling in Manduca sexta.
 Before coming to the University of North Carolina,she worked in infectious disease at the Broad Institute in Cambridge, MA.
 Currently, under Dr. Joel Kingsolver and Dr. Christopher Willett, she is investigating the effects of warming nighttime temperatures on the growth and development of Manduca.
 When she’s outside of the lab, Lorrie enjoys reading, napping, and spreading the word about her favorite K-pop band, Seventeen.

 Tyler is from Fuquay-Varina, North Carolina.
 He attended UNC Chapel Hill where he graduated in 2022 with a double major in Biology and Environmental studies, and a minor in Geography.
 Tyler has been working with the Kingsolver lab since September 2019, where he has worked on a series of projects involving plant reproduction and insect herbivory.
-He is currently working as a research assistant, where most of his work focuses on the effect of temperature on the development of three species: Manduca sexta, Pieris rapae, and Junonia coenia.
+He is currently working as a lab manager and research assistant, where most of his work focuses on the effect of temperature on the development and longevity of three species: Manduca sexta, Pieris rapae, and Junonia coenia.
+Tyler also studies the effect of photoperiods on P. rapae diapause induction.
 His research interests include species conservation and sampling, specifically within plant-insect herbivory interactions.
 When he’s not working, Tyler enjoys reading, thrifting, and exploring any trails or parks he can find.

 Research Assistant: Madison Milotte